lingyu001/Predict-Bank-Authentication_A-DNN-Tensorflow-Exercise/README.md

 Class indicates whether or not a Bank Note was authentic.

 ## Method
-DNN on tensorflow
-Comparing the result to random forest classifier
+DNN on tensorflow, compared to the random forest classification results